erpan011J/simple-feedback-app/README.md

 - Create new feedback entries with scores and comments.
 - Retrieve all feedback entries.
-- Retrieve a specific feedback entry by ID.
 - Handle validation and error cases for feedback creation.

 ## Technologies Used